Sunny believes that the greatest gift is giving, and hopes that this list helps you give the perfect gift!

 Gift Ideas for Just About Anyone

-- Dash Cams are a fine gift for someone who drives a lot.
+- A dash cam is a fine gift for someone who drives a lot.

 - Plants can be hit or miss.
-However, you could go for a Basil Plant or Thyme Plant, which is another great gift for someone who cooks a lot.
-Alternately, Cactuses and Succulents require less care than most common houseplants, making them a resilient alternative.
+However, you could go for a basil plant or thyme plant, which is another great gift for someone who cooks a lot.
+If you’re not sure that your giftee has a green thumb, cactuses and succulents require less care than most common houseplants, making them a resilient alternative.

-- Umbrellas come with all sorts of designs and sizes, even down to one that’s meant to stay in the car.
+- Umbrellas come in all sorts of designs and sizes, even down to one that’s meant to stay in the car.

 - A GoPro might excite an active person.